Pasta Shapes From A to Z

 Campanelle means little bells and these curled pasta resemble a dangling bell.

-Cannolocchi is a very unusual Pasta Shape.
+Cannolocchi is a very unusual pasta shape.
 It looks like short tube with a wide grooved surface.
-Do you know of an unusual shape!
+Do you know of an unusual shape?
 Email me and tell me about it.

 Capricci pasta looks like a little accordion with all the perfect little folds for all my favorite pasta sauces.
 Very unique, very creative!

-Cavatappi is a hearty, thick little bite of pasta.
+Cavatelli is a hearty, thick little bite of pasta.
 Hearty because it's a thick rolled pasta and has the perfect pocket for sauce to tuck right in.

 Cencioni pasta looks like a large orchetti pasta and could be a nice change and presentation to serve with a Pesto sauce.
 I can't wait to use this unique shape.